2023 – Royal College Award for Early-Career Leadership

 - Self-applications are ineligible;

 - Unsuccessful nominees may be re-submitted, however recipients are not eligible for future nomination.

 - Nominations must be submitted by Fellows of the Royal College.

 - In addition to the nominator’s letter, two additional letters of support may be included – any additional letters (in excess of the three requested) will be automatically removed.

-- For the Medical Education / CPD category, it is strongly recommended that the nominator or one supporter be a Dean, Vice Dean/Postgraduate Dean/CPD Dean or Program Director of a Royal College accredited Faculty of Medicine, or representative of a National Specialty Society involved in provision of CPD.
+- For the Medical Education / CPD category, it is strongly recommended that the nominator or one supporter be a Dean, Vice Dean/Postgraduate Dean/CPD Dean or Program Director of a Royal College accredited program, or representative of a National Specialty Society involved in provision of CPD.

-- The recipient will be recognized at a Royal College Annual event, such as the Residency Education Awards Dinner or Convocation.
+- The recipient in each category will be recognized at a Royal College event.

 - The awardee will also receive a suitably engraved recognition, and a monetary prize of $1,000.